Associate Professor of Medicinal Chemistry,

-Students working in Dr. Hills' laboratory use computer simulation methods to study the molecular biophysics of membrane protein systems relevant to drugs and disease.
-Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transport proteins.
+Students working in Dr. Hills' laboratory use computer modeling methods to simulate the molecular dynamics of membrane protein systems relevant to drugs and disease.
+Topics of focus include the role of lipid-protein interactions in cell function and acquired multidrug resistance associated with ABC transporters.